rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is to return a  list of uncommon words.
 Refer to Day97/Problem 1.pdf for more information regarding the problem.
 2. The problem is to find the number of boomerangs.
 Refer to Day97/Problem 2.pdf for detailed information.

+## Day 98
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is to print an element which doesn't appear in the order.
+Refer to Day98/Problem 1.pdf for more information regarding the problem.
+2. The problem is to print the second minimum element in the binary tree.
+Refer to Day98/Problem 2.pdf for detailed information.